galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon/tutorial.md

 > Which file would you inspect for each of the following questions?
 >
 > 1. How large is the fitted chromatographic peak area of an identified peptide ion?
-> 2. What is the q-value of a statistically evaluated PSM?
+> 2. What is the Q-value of a statistically evaluated PSM?
 > 3. Which proteins form an inferred protein group?
 > 4. Which target and decoy candidates were initially scored for a spectrum?
 >